Hearing Conservation for Firefighters

 Hearing screening and conservation takes place to prevent noise induced hearing loss (NIHL).
 NIHL is a sensori-neural hearing loss that is caused by repeated exposure to sounds over an extended period of time.
 Previous research demonstrated that firefighters have a higher incidence of hearing loss than the general population.
 Before young firefighters are acculturated, it is important to make them aware of the importance of hearing and hearing protection.
 This group of workers needs regular hearing screenings and hearing conservation measures to enable them to work effectively.
 Providing hearing protection devices to these individuals will make hearing conservation an achievable goal.

-All paramedic students attending the QCC Healthcare and Workforce Development Center EMT Paramedic Program were approached to volunteer for the study.
-Sixteen individuals participated in the study.
+Sixteen paramedic students attending the QCC Healthcare and Workforce Development Center EMT Paramedic Program were approached to volunteer for the study.

 Adult Hearing Screening Form was used to note case history information, otoscopic examination, pure tone screening results, and otoacoustic emissions results.